-Some residents of the building claim that a ghost inhabits its walls.
+Some modern residents of the building claim that a ghost inhabits its walls.
 In the adjacent retirement bungalows, which were built on the site of the former workhouse graveyard, the sounds of crying children have also been reported.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.